 Tulfarris Hotel & Golf Resort is surrounded by 200 acres of beautiful woodlands, overlooking the Blessington Lakes and the Wicklow Mountains, just a 1-hour drive from Dublin and 20 minutes from Punchestown Race course.

-Guests can avail of the 18-hole championship golf course, 2 outdoor tennis courts, an indoor games room, 2 treatment rooms, outdoor play area for children and a large terrace area.
-All of the elegant, stylish rooms have contemporary en suite facilities, along with a TV, DVD player and Wi-Fi internet access.
+Guests can avail of the 18-hole championship golf course, 2 outdoor tennis courts, 2 treatment rooms, a large terrace area.
+All of the elegant, stylish rooms have contemporary en suite facilities, along with a TV, and Wi-Fi internet access.
 There are also luxurious suites with a private balcony, kitchenette and living room.

 The Lime Tree Restaurant is located on the first floor and has stunning views over the 18th hole, it offers spectacular European cuisine and fine wines in an elegant space.
-Informal dining is offered in the Elk Bar and Lounge, where you can sit back and enjoy the grand piano playing at weekends.
+Informal dining is offered in the Elk Bar and Lounge, where you can sit back and enjoy the weekends.